iotaledger/identity.rs/didcomms_spec.md

+#DID Communications Message Specification
+<u>**Contents:**</u>
+* <a href="#authentication">Authentication</a>
+* <a href="#authorization">Authorization</a>
+* <a href="#verifiable-credential-issuance">Verifiable Credential Issuance</a>

 ---
 # Authentication

-Proving control over an Identifier.
+Proving control over an identifier.

-The Authentication flow consists of a simple request-response message exchange, where the contents of the response must match those of the request.
-Because all Messages are signed and authenticated, the response functions as proof of control by nature of being correctly signed by the keys listed in the DID Document of the issuer.
-Because of this, in scenarios where a more complex functionality (e.g. Credential Verification) is needed, an additional Authentication flow is not necessary.
+The authentication flow consists of a simple request-response message exchange, where the contents of the response must match those of the request.
+Because all messages are signed and authenticated, the response functions as proof of control by nature of being correctly signed by the keys listed in the DID Document of the issuer.
+Because of this, in scenarios where a more complex functionality (e.g. Credential Verification) is needed, an additional authentication flow is not necessary.

 ### Roles
-- **Verifier**: Agent who requests and verifies the Authenticity of the Authenticator
+- <u>**Verifier**</u>: Agent who requests and verifies the authenticity of the <u>authenticator</u>
-- **Authenticator**: Agent who proves control over their Identifier
+- <u>**Authenticator**</u>: Agent who proves control over their identifier

 ### Messages

 #### Authentication Request
-The verifier sends the `authenticationRequest` to the authentication service endpoint of the authenticator, specifying a `callbackURL` for the reponse to be posted to, as well as an arbitrary `description` which is to be signed by the authenticator.
+The <u>verifier</u> sends the `authenticationRequest` to the authentication service endpoint of the <u>authenticator</u>, specifying a `callbackURL` for the `authenticationResponse` to be posted to, as well as an arbitrary `description` which is to be signed by the <u>authenticator</u>.

 ###### Layout